Hello and welcome to my website.

 Intimate relationships are the source of great highs and sometimes unbearable lows, whether it is with your family, partner or friends.
 You may also be finding work colleagues difficult or be struggling to adapt to different social situations while maintaining a true sense of 'me'.
 We can explore and understand the emotional dynamic that upsets the relationships most important to you.
 Click on Couples Therapy.

-My practice is in London Barnet, N20 with great accessibility via public transport including buses, underground/over-ground railway stations.
+My practice is in Barnet, Finchley, North London, N20 with great accessibility via public transport including buses, underground/over-ground railway stations.
 Also, free parking if travelling via car to session.

 The nearest London Underground tube stations are: Totteridge & Whetstone (Northern Line, High Barnet branch) and Arnos Grove (Piccadilly line).